jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/batch-feature-set/index.md

 * **Batch Feature Sets Constraints:**

-  * It's important to note that batch feature sets cannot insert rows with timestamps older than the current oldest timestamp in the <Anchor label="offline feature store" href="https://jfrog.com/blog/what-is-a-feature-store-in-ml-and-do-i-need-one/" target="_blank">offline feature store</Anchor>.
+  * It's important to note that batch feature sets cannot insert rows with timestamps older than the current oldest timestamp in the <Anchor label="offline feature store" target="_blank" href="https://jfrog.com/blog/what-is-a-feature-store-in-ml-and-do-i-need-one/">offline feature store</Anchor>.
 Each batch must produce a timestamp equal to or larger than the timestamp of the last batch.
 * **Handling Timestamps:**

   * To utilize the Full Read policy and manage timestamps, JFrog ML feature set transformations support parameters like `qwak_ingestion_start_timestamp` and `qwak_ingestion_end_timestamp`.
 These parameters can be employed to define timestamp columns in transformations.